gstanden/orabuntu-lxc/README.md

 Step 3

-Download the latest Orabuntu-LXC 7.0.0-alpha ELENA release to /home/username/Downloads and unzip it, then navigate to the "anylinux" directory, and then edit the **/anylinux/CONFIG** file to select either LXC or LXD.
+Download the latest Orabuntu-LXC 7.0.0-alpha ELENA (as of September 26, 2021 this is in MASTER branch only) release to /home/username/Downloads and unzip it, then navigate to the "anylinux" directory, and then edit the **/anylinux/CONFIG** file to select either LXC or LXD.

 For example, to select LXD clusters, set the following parameters in the CONFIG file as shown below.
 ```